 To learn more about the Gears in Motion program: click the picture of the GIM Bot.

 OUR TEAM HAS COMPLETED OVER 2500 SERVICE HOURS IN THE PAST YEAR!

 Catholic Robotics League

 The Catholic Robotics League (CRL) is a unification of the schools in the Catholic Archdiocese of Baltimore through robotics/STEM.
 CRL was founded in 2017 through the efforts of 4541 and has helped expand both STEM and FIRST in our community.
 The goal of CRL is to inspire, develop, support, and engage competitive robotics teams within the Catholic school system.
 We do this by providing financial assistance and networking opportunities for students, teachers, coaches, and mentors to foster camaraderie, competition, and compassion within our community.
 In the past, we have hosted scrimmages, workshops, STEM nights, robot demonstrations, expositions, and community service events.

 Robotics Mentoring Program

 A responsibility we took as a team is the mentoring of FIRST teams in our community.
 Within our program, we send small groups of our members to middle/elementary schools in the Archdiocese of Baltimore to guide teams and new coaches in their build and competition seasons every week.
-Mentorship in the CRL makes FIRST more accessible to schools that don’t have robotics because it allows STEM teachers and school administrators to feel that there’s no risk in starting a FIRST team.
+Mentorship makes FIRST more accessible to schools that don’t have robotics because it allows STEM teachers and school administrators to feel that there’s no risk in starting a FIRST team.
 Through this program, we can directly interact with the schools we serve and this allows us to provide resources like technology, information, and experience to member schools.